.

 COVID-19

 But what if every employee is already fully vaccinated?
+According to Hughes, testing should remain part of an employer’s COVID-19 strategy.

 COVID-19 Testing

-There’s no doubt that when businesses turn to Cole Diagnostics, the dedicated team of lab professionals will put the full force of its knowledge, dedication, and flexibility to work on their behalf.
+Rest assured, when businesses turn to Cole Diagnostics, the dedicated team of lab professionals will put the full force of its knowledge, dedication, and flexibility to work on their behalf.

 Related posts